 - Ruud Koopman (ongoing): Coaching and Mentoring of Nascent Entrepreneurs; with prof. dr. Aard Groen

-- Martin Stienstra (ongoing): A Cross-cultural Perspective on Entrepreneurial Processes; with prof. dr. Aard Groen
+- Martin Stienstra (defended 2018): A Cross-cultural Perspective on Entrepreneurial Processes; with prof. dr. Aard Groen

 - Tijs van den Broek (defended 2016 with distinction): When Slacktivism Matters: On the Organization and Outcomes of Online Protest Targeting Firms; with prof. dr. Aard Groen and dr. David Langley (TNO)